opencomputeproject/SAI/doc/SAIP4Extensions/SAI_P4EXT_API_Proposal.md

 # Scope #

 This document defines the technical specifications for the API used to support P4 Extensions in Open Compute Project Switch Abstraction Interface (SAI).
-P4 Extensions can be seen as an abstraction over niche/device specific capabilities.
-It facilitates programming of these new features via the familiar SAI API model using a single P4 Extension Object.
+P4 Extensions can be seen as an abstraction over niche/device specific features.
+It facilitates programming of these new features via the familiar SAI API model using a single P4 Extension object type.
 The exact feature enabled via the P4 Extensions itself is outside the scope of this document and SAI P4 Extensions API.

 # Overview #